A buyer's guide to selecting the best ECM tool

 The ECM tools market

-The market-leading vendors of ECM software offer both on-premises and cloud-based products that integrate with a large set of enterprise applications and enhance the business processes of virtually any industry.
-These vendors include IBM, EMC, Microsoft and Oracle.
-Other strong players include Hewlett-Packard, OpenText, Perceptive Software, Hyland and Alfresco.
+The market-leading vendors of ECM software offer on-premises, cloud-based and hybrid deployments that integrate with a large set of enterprise applications and enhance the business processes of virtually any industry.
+These vendors include OpenText, IBM, Dell EMC, Microsoft and Oracle.
+Other strong players include Hewlett-Packard, Perceptive Software, Hyland and Alfresco.

 A new class of vendors, not traditionally known for ECM, has entered the market.
 Spawned by cloud computing, vendors such as Box and Dropbox, which launched as traditional cloud-based file storage (without versioning, workflow, alerts or tools to help with adherence to compliance), have begun to mimic core ECM capabilities.
 Box and Dropbox, unlike many traditional ECM vendors, have also earned a reputation as being user-friendly and easy to configure.
-For this reason, many users have brought these applications into their enterprises in shadow-IT mode; that is, without IT sanction and under the table.
+For this reason, many users have brought these applications into their enterprises in shadow-IT mode -- that is, without IT sanction and paid for out of budgets that don't traditionally cover IT expenses.

 A cross-company approach to content sharing

 When considering ECM tools, enterprises should avoid having content fall into silos -- a situation that would defeat the purpose of content sharing.
 Instead, enterprises should take a cross-company approach.
-Rather than viewing ECM software as a way of improving just one business process, enterprises should look for ways to use a single ECM application across the business -- to improve multiple business processes in multiple geographies.
+Rather than viewing ECM software as a way of improving just one business process, enterprises should look for ways to use a consistent and integrated set of ECM applications across the business -- to improve multiple business processes in multiple geographies.

 To find out how to justify the purchase of ECM, consider how other businesses are addressing their own sets of challenges in content management.
 Find out what specific ECM features they’re using to meet their needs and explore how you can solve business problems through ECM software in a follow-up article.